nfdata-omics/scrnaseq/docs/usage.md

 - When working with **FFPE data**:
   - a probe set needs to be specified via `--gex_frna_probe_set`.
 This file is typically [provided by 10x](https://www.10xgenomics.com/support/software/cell-ranger/downloads#probe-set-downloads).
 E.g. [testing ffpe probe set](../assets/frna_probeset_subset.csv).
-  - a GEX reference genome version (e.g. GRCh38, GRCm39) via `--gex_reference_version`.
+  - a GEX reference genome version (e.g. GRCh38, GRCm39) via `--gex_reference_version` must be specified unless a pre-built index is provided via `--cellranger_index`.
 This **must** match the reference in the probe set, which can be found in the header.

 - When working with **Cell Multiplexing Oligos (CMOs)**, a reference file can to be provided via `--gex_cmo_set`.
 The default reference file, as well as a description how to write a custom one, are [available from the 10x documentation](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-3p-multi#cmo-ref).
 By default, the Cell Ranger's default CMO-set.